123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

   total_sold ASC
 LIMIT 5;
 ```
-After running this query, we found out that the least ordered pizzas are:
+After executing this query, it was determined that the pizzas with the lowest order volumes are:
 1. the_greek_xxl - 28
 2. green_garden_l - 95
 3. ckn_alfredo_s - 96
 4. calabrese_s - 99
 5. mexicana_s _ 162

-To understant more the market needs, I examined some more ordering patterns.
+To better understand the market needs, I analyzed additional ordering patterns.

 ```sql
 WITH PizzaSizeCounts AS (